icelab/roneo/README.md

 The general structure of the admin should conform to the content in [`./html/shell.html`]().
 There’s also a [slim](http://slim-lang.com) version at [`./html/shell.slim`]().

-### Breakpoints

-We use [metaQuery](https://github.com/benschwarz/metaquery) for gaining access to media queries in JavaScript and CSS.
-The admin expects the breakpoints in [`./html/breakpoints.html`]() to be included in the page.

 ### JavaScript

 General JavaScript for the admin shell.
 This will handle any document `onready` bindings for setup.
 Simple import and call it: